-On 17 March 2021, the European Commission presented a proposal to create an EU Digital COVID Certificate to facilitate the safe free movement of citizens within the EU during the pandemic.
+The EU Digital COVID Certificate Regulation entered into application on 1 July 2021.
+Already on 17 March 2021, the European Commission presented a proposal to create an EU Digital COVID Certificate to facilitate the safe free movement of citizens within the EU during the pandemic.

 The Commission mobilised some €16 million under the Emergency Support Instrument to establish the necessary infrastructure for the issuance and verification of interoperable certificates on vaccination against COVID-19, testing and recovery.

 Building on the experience gained from the establishment of the digital infrastructure known as the “European Federation Gateway Service” for the cross-border exchange of data between national contact tracing and warning mobile applications, the Commission developed the EU gateway, the secure digital infrastructure connecting the national systems ensuring trusted verification of interoperable certificates across the EU.
 After a successful pilot phase, the EU gateway went live on 1 June 2021.
 This allows the Certificates to be verified across borders.

 Furthermore, the Commission made additional funds available under the Emergency Support Instrument to provide technical and financial support up to €1 million per EU country for the on-boarding onto the EU Gateway.

 In the fight against coronavirus, most Member States have launched a national contact tracing and warning app, or plan to do so.
 Some €10 million have been made available under the Emergency Support Instrument to link up these national apps to release the potential of mobile proximity contact tracing and warning apps to break the chain of coronavirus infections and save lives, even when people are crossing borders.

 The interoperability gateway service will provide a European solution to ensure a safe exchange of information between national apps based on a decentralised architecture and a high level of data protection.
 After a successful pilot phase, the system went live on 19 October.